 The professional legal team at Fountain Law Firm knows that many drivers can find themselves caught off guard following that first winter snow.
 One of the most dangerous times to drive is the day after an area receives its first true snowstorm.
 Months of driving in much milder conditions can cause many motorists to become complacent; when the roadways become snowy and icy, everyone on the road is learning how to drive all over again.

 At the Fountain Law Firm, we know that no matter how much preparation one makes, there is always a chance that a traffic accident will happen to you.
-If you or someone you love has been badly hurt in a car, truck or motorcycle crash, we recommend that you speak with an Indianapolis personal injury lawyer.
+If you or someone you love has been badly hurt in a car, truck or motorcycle crash, we recommend that you speak with an Indianapolis auto insurance lawyer.

 Any type of traffic collision has the potential to cause serious bodily harm, not to mention possible long-term medical complications.
 If you find yourself in this kind of situation, as a result of negligence on the part of another motorist, please feel free to contact us.
 Merry Fountain is always ready to help the victims of passenger car or commercial trucking related traffic wrecks.
 For a free, no-obligation consultation, click the green button to tell us about your case, or call (888) 242-HURT to schedule a face-to-face meeting with our Indianapolis accident lawyer, Merry Fountain.